GUN VIOLENCE PREVENTION

 Below are bills I’ve sponsored and supported to decrease the risk of harm from firearms in our state:

-Strengthening “Red Flag” Laws for Gun Violence Prevention (SB23-170) - Colorado’s Extreme Risk Protection Order law has shown to be a successful tool in preventing guns from ending up in the hands of people who pose a threat to themselves and others.
+Colorado’s Extreme Risk Protection Order law has shown to be a successful tool in preventing guns from ending up in the hands of people who pose a threat to themselves and others.
 I sponsored this bill to allow more qualified individuals to file a petition for firearm removal as a tool to keep our communities safe from gun violence.
 The bill expands the types of professionals who can file a petition to include licensed medical care providers, licensed mental health-care providers, licensed educators, and district attorneys.
-Status: signed into law.

-I’ve also supported gun violence prevention legislation to:
+I have also supported gun violence prevention legislation to:

 • Prohibit untraceable “ghost guns”.
 Colorado’s gun violence prevention laws, especially background check laws, can be too easily evaded by assembling firearms from kits.
 This bill requires that parts be “serialized” (assigned a unique number by a federal firearms licensee) for the purposes of compliance with other laws.
 Firearms hobbyists can still build their own weapons provided they comply with serialization.
 (SB23-279 – signed into law);